Gary Numan: Artistry and image

+Initially, Numan used his invention of the mysterious fantasy character "Mach-man", a machine in human skin dressed all in black, which developed from short stories he wrote at school, as his stage persona.
+But this image was replaced in 1981 by a totally different "gangster"-look inspired by a television programme on 1930s eccentric millionaire Howard Hughes.

+Later in the 1980s, Numan adopted a new visual image for each new studio album, such as the Mad Max-influenced image for Warriors (1983), the white-skinned, white-clad "Iceman" with blue hair and make-up for the Berserker (1984) album and tour, the white suit and red bow-tie image for The Fury (1985), and a Blade Runner (1982)-influenced image for Strange Charm (1986).

-A prolific songwriter, Numan has written about 400 songs.
+A prolific songwriter, Numan has as of 2021 written about 400 songs.
 His starting point is usually a piano to work out melodies and chord structures.
 Most of the songs on his early albums were written on a piano his parents had bought him: later in his career he has used a piano preset on the computer as a starting point.
 However, his biggest hit "Cars" was unconventionally written on a bass guitar.

-Numan's recognizable vocals have become one of his trademarks, along with his androgynous "android" stage persona.
+Numan's recognisable vocals have become one of his trademarks, along with his androgynous "android" stage persona.